Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

-Pinky McKay is a IBCLC lactation consultant, best-selling author and one of the specialists on our free online series for parents of babies: Active Babies Smart Kids.
+Pinky McKay is a IBCLC lactation consultant, best-selling author and one of the specialists on our online series of classes for parents of babies: Active Babies Smart Kids.
 Below is some very interesting information from her latest article on breast milk.

 1. Your breast milk is LIVE

 Just like human blood, breast milk is a living fluid containing a range of germ killing substances, healthy bacteria, antibodies, white blood cells, antimicrobials, cell wall protectors and proteins that offer protection against bacteria and viruses.

 The live bacteria in breast milk influences your baby’s gut health.
 Exclusive breastfeeding, (nothing other than breast milk), will colonise your baby’s gut with healthy bacteria that may have life-long benefits by helping develop resilience against conditions such as diabetes, obesity and metabolic syndrome.

 If you catch a bug, specialised white blood cells will appear in your breast milk to protect your baby.
 Conversely, if your baby becomes sick, the transfer of germs from baby to your breast will trigger the production of specific antibodies.
 These antibodies will be deposited into your milk to boost your baby’s immunity and help her fight off illness.
 Substances in your breast milk will also enhance the development of your baby’s immature immune system.